dimitri-nicolo/calico/threat/anomaly-detection/customizing.md

 -   **AD_SeasonalAD_c** - Default: 500.
 Increase this parameter if you want fewer alerts.
     Decrease it if you want more alerts.

+#### process_restarts Job:
+-   **AD_ProcessRestarts_IsolationForest_score_threshold** - Default: -0.78.
+Note: it is a negative value!
+    Decrease this parameter if you want fewer alerts.
+Increase it if you want more alerts.
+-   **AD_ProcessRestarts_threshold** - Default: 4.
+Increase this parameter if you want fewer alerts.
+    Decrease it if you want more alerts.

 [Multi-cluster management]: /multicluster/index